plediii/HevEmitter/README.md

 });
 ```

-The event listener may only receive on data argument.
+The event listener may only receive one data argument.
 Any second
 argument is assumed to be a callback function used for short
 circuiting the event hierarchy.